MrHraza/Merci-France/README.md

 ![image](https://github.com/MrHraza/Merci-France/assets/136586198/718beb51-66d0-42ed-a622-2a4c66ef8710)

 #### Site Structure
-I have opted for a multiple page website over a single-page site for a few reasons.
+I have opted for a multiple-page website over a single-page site for a few reasons.

-A multiple pages website organizes content into separate pages, each dedicated to specific topics or sections.
-Here are a couple of my considerations for a multiple page website; Content Organization, SEO Benefits.
+A multiple-page website organizes content into separate pages, each dedicated to specific topics or sections.
+Here are a couple of my considerations for a multiple-page website; Content Organization, SEO Benefits.

 Multiple pages allow for better content organization.
 Visitors can easily navigate to specific sections of interest without scrolling through unrelated content.
 Also in my plans for the future, each page can be optimized for specific keywords, improving search engine rankings and visibility.

-Although there are good advantages for a multiple page website it does not come without drawbacks.
+Although there are good advantages for a multiple-page website it does not come without drawbacks.
 These are things like slower loading times and a complicated navigation system if it is not built properly.

-All in all I favoured a multiple page website as this is more practical for my audience/users.
+All in all I favoured a multiple-page website as this is more practical for my audience/users.

 ## Interactive Design Elements

 #### Menu
-The main menu loacated is in the header of the page horizontally placed.
+The main menu is located in the header of the page horizontally placed.
 The current page a user is browsing is underlined (see image).

 ![image](https://github.com/MrHraza/Merci-France/assets/136586198/65f73589-6696-4a4e-a6c6-161f14a8e91b)

-If a user then hovers over another page in the menu, then this will also temporarily underline, though this is subject to their mouse imput/movement over the menu items (see image).
+If a user then hovers over another page in the menu, then this will also temporarily underline, though this is subject to their mouse input/movement over the menu items (see image).

 ![image](https://github.com/MrHraza/Merci-France/assets/136586198/5258c2ae-4475-4780-ade1-9567c56959d8)